ScottyFillups/embark/docs/slides/gitbash.md

 * `~` is your home directory, which is usually `C:\Users\<YourName>`
 * `-` is the directory you last visited; think of the "back" button in a web browser

-Example (`pwd` means "print working directory", and prints which directory we're currently in):
+Example: (`pwd` means "print working directory", and prints which directory we're currently in)

 ```terminal
 $ cd ~